nata1y/SMS-Spam-Detection/README.md

 e) Production endpoint

 Retrieves and splits the dataset from the first 1000 labels on which the model is trained.
+Generate the drifts based on the incoming data for experimentation.
 Get the predictions via HTTP requests from the model like in an actual deployment setup.

 NOTE: to get predictions from inside another docker container use `docker run -it --rm -v "$(pwd)":/root/project --net=host docker-sms`, since the port is already opened for the server, but you want to connect to its local network.